 In 1970, Tommy Cash had two more top 10 singles: "One Song Away" and "Rise and Shine," written by Carl Perkins.

 Though Tommy Cash never equaled the success of "Six White Horses," he continued to work in the music business, touring with Connie Smith and George Jones across the country, from Texas to California.

 The Cash brothers performed together regularly (he even appeared on The Johnny Cash Show) and Tommy continues to honor Johnny in concert.

 Tommy recorded the tribute song "My Brother Johnny Cash" for his 2008 album Shades of Black.

-Today, Tommy Cash is a licensed Tennessee realtor who’s “selling Music City.”
-And while a real estate agent might seem like a far cry from a burgeoning country music superstar with an iconic name, Cash continues to tour and record while managing his brother’s legacy.
-Tommy sold Johnny Cash and June Carter Cash’s Hendersonville, Tenn. compound to Barry Gibb of the Bee Gees after the superstar couples’ deaths in 2003.
+Today, Tommy Cash is a licensed Tennessee realtor who's "selling Music City."
+And while a real estate agent might seem like a far cry from a burgeoning country music superstar with an iconic name that's been announced at the Grand Ole Opry, Cash continues to tour and record while managing his brother's legacy.
+Tommy sold Johnny Cash and June Carter Cash's Hendersonville, Tenn. compound to Barry Gibb of the Bee Gees after the superstar couple's deaths in 2003.
 Gibb had plans to restore the home, but much of the property was later destroyed in a 2007 fire.

 "When John was in good health, he and June would go out to the gates and say hello to the fans and sometimes even get up on the tour buses out there," Tommy Cash told CMT in 2005.